niemes/Node-tumblr_Random_Reblog/README.md

 ## Install

 1. Clone this repo.
 2. Add your personals consumer_key, secret, token and token secret.
-Register an App on tumblr api if you dont have one : <https://www.tumblr.com/oauth/apps>.
+Register an App on tumblr api if you don't have one : <https://www.tumblr.com/oauth/apps>.
 (For token and token_secret see Oauth or <https://github.com/stigok/node-oauth-tumblr-example> .)

-3. cd Random-Reblog/
-4. Install tumblr.js : npm install .
-5. Run node random-reblog.js
+  > cd Random-Reblog/ npm install node random-reblog.js

 ## Run in background

-Use nohup command :
+### Use nohup command :

+If output.log doesn't exist it will be create.

-nohup node random-reblog.js > output.log &
+> nohup node random-reblog.js > output.log &

+### check the process :

+> ps axl | grep node

+### To kill

+> kill [number]

+## ToDo

+- avoid duplicate post.
+- Handle error from the tumblr API.
+- Avoid duplicate Tags.
+- Add Taglist in a Json file to keep the list if you stop the script.